Skip to content

 agentComp.OnAgentCreated.AddListener(() => agentComp.SendMessage("Hello!"));

-2. In the Details panel, edit Graph on the component, or reference a UTryllWorkflowAsset you authored in the Content Browser.
+1. In the Content Browser, right-click → Tryll → Workflow Asset.
+Name it ChatWorkflow and open it.
 On the guard node, set Triggered Exit to "" (END) and Not Triggered Exit to "answer".
 The answer node's Default Exit can be left empty (END).

 3. In Blueprint: